AndrewHaglund/blog/content/blog/2024/moon-music.md

 _Jupiter_ is an absolute joy that fills your heart with an upbeat message.
 Ya gotta love the acoustic guitar and cello.

 _Good Feelings_ with Arya Starr is a funky good time with a stellar guitar riff halfway in.
-It sounds like it could have been on Daft Punk’s _Random Access Memories_.
+It sounds like it could have been on Daft Punk’s _Random Access Memories_ or on a Passion Pit record.

 _Rainbow_ is filled with dreamy synths, ripping guitar, a beautiful piano interlude, and a spoken part (which I assume is found-audio?) that reminds me of M83’s _Hurry Up We’re Dreaming_.